 Mississippian Culture of 1000-1550

-The Mississippian Culture was a large ancient Native American tribe living in the Southeast.
-Atlanta is home to the most intact site ever discovered.
-Visit six mounds, a plaza, and portions of the original village.
+The Mississippian Culture was a large ancient Native American tribe living in the Southeast and Atlanta is home to the most intact site ever discovered.
+Visit Etowah Indian Mounds to explore six mounds, a plaza, and portions of the original village.
 There is a museum of artifacts, including depictions of how this ancient people decorated themselves for religious and political ceremonies.
 Follow the nature trail to see the ancient fishing traps, and learn how they used native trees for food and medicine.

 Hernando de Soto’s journey of the 1540’s

 By the time de Soto arrived, the Mississippian Culture was in decline.
 However, there is no doubt that he trekked through what is now Telfair County during the 1540s, interacting with other Native American cultures.
-Fernbank’s archeologists uncovered controversial evidence about his journey in 2009.
-Glass beads and other pieces are on display at Fernbank, including more information about the archeological dig site.
+Glass beads and other pieces are on display at Fernbank Museum of Natural History, including more information about the archaeological dig site.
 A cool factoid: A student found the first artifact leading to this discovery.
 While you are there, tour the Walk Through Time in Georgia exhibit for more about historic Georgia.

 The Western and Atlantic Railroad of 1836

 All aboard!
 The next stop in time is a visit with The General, the engine made famous during the Great Locomotive Chase of 1862.
 The raid occurred on the W&A railroad line, which terminated in Atlanta.
-Learn about the importance of this railroad during the Civil War, as well as the impact of rail travel on the war and economy.
+Learn about the importance of this railroad during the Civil War, as well as the impact of rail travel on the war and economy while you visit The Southern Museum of Civil War and Locomotive History.
 Want more Civil War info?
 Right up the road is Kennesaw National Battlefield Park, with 17 miles of trails and a visitor center packed with artifacts and information.